My rating: 4 of 5 stars

 Morrison recommends an evolution beyond politics, beyond violence, beyond us vs. them.
 This, like postmodernism in general (or even Romanticism in general), might be described as the internal conservative critique of the radical left: a warning of where the way of Robespierre and Lenin leads.
 (Hence the unsoundness of now-fashionable pronouncements that postmodernism is “cultural Marxism.”
 It would make far more sense to call it “cultural anti-Marxism”!)

-Okay, but my pitch so far has been narrative and thematic: here’s the story, here’s what it means.
-What about aesthetics, though?
+My pitch so far has been narrative and thematic, but what about aesthetics?
 How is this as a reading experience?
 I won’t, like other ad-men, lie to you: the quality is uneven, for reasons that have everything to do with the exigencies of comic-book serial publishing.
 The Invisibles has a revolving cast of artists, wildly distinct in quality, and even two different letterers, one of whom is the comics legend Todd Klein and the other of whom is, putting it politely, not.

 Because Morrison writes in such various tones and moods, from Pythonesque farce to Lovecraftian horror, and even parodies with Joycean aplomb a host of comics storytelling styles, it is not necessarily a problem to have multiple artists.
-It only detracts from the book when they are not all as good as Jill Thompson, Phil Jimenez, and Frank Quitely (the standout artists of the series’s three main divisions).
+It only detracts from the book when they are not all as good as Jill Thompson, Phil Jimenez, and Frank Quitely, who are the standout artists of the series’s three main divisions.
 Thompson’s sketchy somberness matches the brooding tone of the first third, Jimenez’s superhero art via fashion spread echoes the middle third’s themes of the temptations of glamor and violence, and Quitely’s lived-in Eurocomics futurism makes for a plausible conclusion in 2012.
-The rest of the many artists aren’t bad, and in fact Chris Weston is in his way positively good (though more appropriate, because disgustingly inappropriate, on Morrison’s later work, The Filth), but they aren’t quite up to realizing Morrison’s extraordinary literary ambition.
+The rest of the many artists aren’t bad, and in fact Chris Weston is in his way positively good (though more appropriate, because disgustingly inappropriate, for Morrison’s later work, The Filth); but they aren’t quite up to realizing Morrison’s extraordinary literary ambition.

 All that said, I will, speaking only for myself, never understand people who think the recent spate of “literary” graphic novels from Chris Ware to Richard McGuire is the best the medium has to offer when they don’t seem aware that something like this, which recreates the whole universe to explain it anew, even exists.
 The Invisibles has not been without influence, but its influence has been too confined to an in-crowd and coterie, and their recent productions (I have sampled some of the Young Animal material as well as the works of Aleš Kot) seem to me like the attempts of a later generation to recapitulate an artistic revolution without having thought through whatever made it necessary in the first place and without trying to make their own advance; Victorian poets in relation to Romantics, for example.
 Whatever the equivalent of The Invisibles in the present or future will look like, it will probably not look all that much like The Invisibles, except that it will be audacious and irresistible and a mess.
 But maybe this is too harsh; I leave it to you to decide.

-Let’s end with politics, because why not?
-The Invisibles is a story about the necessity and irrelevance or immorality of revolution, as well as about conspiracy theories.
+Let’s end with politics.
+The Invisibles is a story about the necessity and irrelevance or immorality of revolution.
+It is also about conspiracy theories.
 I have not emphasized the latter enough yet, but Morrison does explain in the course of his book what crashed at Roswell and why the establishment killed Princess Di, among other things.
 Perhaps “this hasn’t aged well,” as the Twitterati like to say.
 Aren’t conspiracy theories the province of the MAGA/Brexit crowd nowadays?
 Doesn’t the present state of things necessitate a redoubled attempt at revolution?

-One Youtube personality who began on the left and who now retails exegeses of QAnon (he will have to remain nameless here; myself attracted to all crowds, I do not want to attract the wrong crowd to myself) flatters his audience by hailing them as “the conspiratorium clerisy.”
+One Youtube personality who began on the left and who now retails exegeses of QAnon flatters his audience by hailing them as “the conspiratorium clerisy.”
 He is friends, moreover, with Roseanne Barr, herself an adept of the same baffling oracle.
 On Roseanne in the mid-1990s, an Invisibles poster hung on Darlene’s bedroom wall, just as one was taped to my own.
 Who could have foreseen where we’d all end up?
 Then again, The Invisibles hasn’t aged a day, give or take a Kula Shaker reference; it is odd to read a book prophesying a future that is now past, when its depiction of the past as a time of befuddling and agitated complexity still feels like the present, only a bit heightened, a bit degraded, and, for now, less optimistic.
 “Future proves past” after all.

 “Edith says to call on Buddha”: the moral buried in the heart of this vast, exhausting crypt and cryptogram, like those similarly encoded/entombed in the labyrinths and pleas for peace crafted/coded/cried by Joyce and Pynchon: “Love, says Bloom”; “They are in love.
 Fuck the war.”
 If that does not make you want to read The Invisibles, I don’t know what will.